urbit/sigil-js/README.md

 [→ NPM](https://www.npmjs.com/package/urbit-sigil-js)

 Each of the ~4.2 billion points on Azimuth is unique.
 Each one has a pronounceable, easily memorized name, something like ~ravmel-ropdyl.
-Sigils visualize these names – there are as many unique Sigils as there are Azimuth points. `sigil-js` is a javascript library that converts one of these names into it's corrosponding Sigil.
+Sigils visualize these names – there are as many unique Sigils as there are Azimuth points. `sigil-js` is a javascript library that converts one of these names into its corresponding Sigil.

 ![example images](https://github.com/urbit/sigil-js/blob/master/docs/a.png?raw=true)